gfpop: an R Package for Univariate Graph-Constrained Change-Point Detection: Modeling real data with graph-constrained models

 Pan-Tompkins algorithm is one of the most common segmentation methods used for ECG analysis \citep{PanTompkins1985,Agostinelli}.
 This method uses a patient-specific threshold-based approach for real-time detection of the QRS complex in ECG signals, which represents the ventricular depolarization.
 In this algorithm, after a pre-processing step by a band-pass filter, the signal is passed through differentiation and squaring blocks to determine and amplify the slope of QRS, followed by a moving window integration step with an adaptive set of thresholds to determine the peaks.
 The detection thresholds are learned at the beginning of the algorithm and are calibrated periodically to follow the variations of the ECG signal.

 Figure~\ref{fig:ecg} (top) shows four seconds of ECG data for which we predicted the QRS complex using the well-known Pan-Tompkins method.
 The peak of each heartbeat should be predicted as R, but the algorithm incorrectly predicts S in two cases.
-In contrast the peak is correctly classified as R (bottom) using our proposed model with nine states (see Figure~\ref{fig:graphecg}).
+In contrast the peak is correctly classified as R (bottom) using our proposed model with nine states (see Figure~\ref{fig:graphecg}), which were determined using prior knowledge about the expected sequence of changes.
+In this model, the QRS complex is modeled by an up-spike followed by a down spike with the maximum amplitude difference related to adjacent spikes.
+The graph model considers a vertex for each main waveform(i.e., P, Q, R, S, T) as well as three baselines, which are intermediate states \citep{FOTOOHINASAB2021104208}.